 Quick Tip: It is my belief that board games never go to waste!
 We replay them over and over and over.
 You could also consider doing a game swap with some of your friends to weed out any that have gotten “stale”.
 One man’s trash is another’s treasure, after all!

 5. Cook-Off or Bake-Off

 I don’t know about you, but my kids LOVE to watch cooking competition shows.
-Host one yourself!
+If you’re doing a staycation with kids, consider hosting one yourself!
 You can control the chaos by limiting ingredients and which kitchen appliances/utensils are allowed.

 These silicone spatulas are amazing!
 (You seriously won’t want to use anything else on your eggs after introducing one of these into your life!)
 Pair with an apron and your little chef will feel like a professional in Gordon Ramsay’s kitchen (minus the swearing and name-calling… hopefully!)

 6. Get outside.
 It’s still allowed!

 Go for a hike, ride bikes, kayak, fish, fly kites.
 Play sports like whiffle ball, basketball, flag football, and kickball.